 Key Contributions

-• One of the first behaviorally-tracked, real-time studies of conspiracy belief formation during an unfolding global crisis, sidestepping retrospective self-report bias.
+• One of the first real-time, behavioral-tracking studies of conspiracy belief formation at the onset of a global crisis, avoiding retrospective and self-report bias.

-• Released methodological infrastructure: the WebTrack browser plugin and fine-tuned German BERT classifiers for conspiracy detection and stance.
+• Releases methodological infrastructure: the WebTrack browser plugin and fine-tuned German BERT classifiers for conspiracy detection and stance.

 Methods